hmathlee/hmathlee/README.md

 # About Me

-My name is Hoseok Lee, and I did my Bachelor's Degree in Data Science at the University of Waterloo!
+My name is Hoseok Lee.
+I did my Bachelor's Degree in Data Science at the University of Waterloo.

 ### Current Projects